lsplx/Requirement-Linking-Adversial-Adaptation/README.md

 python main.py

 # Models
-Models for migration from HIPPA dataset to Easy dataset:
+Models for migration from HIPPA Dataset to Easy Dataset: